Touch display of health information technology

 About this Program

-Health informatics is a dynamic and emerging field that uses information technology to collect, analyze and safeguard healthcare data.
+Health informatics is a dynamic and emerging field that uses technology to collect, analyze and safeguard healthcare data.

 Program Overview